-This chapter summarizes numerous comparisons of the MAGIC output with a range of experimental results obtained as part of this V&V effort.
-Thirteen quantities were selected for comparison and a color rating was assigned to each output category, indicating, in a very broad sense, how well the model treats that particular quantity:
+This chapter presents a summary of numerous comparisons of the MAGIC model with a range of experimental results conducted as part of this V&V effort.
+Thirteen quantities were selected for comparison and a color rating assigned to each of the output categories, indicating, in a very broad sense, how well the model treats that particular quantity:

-• HGL Temperature and Height: Green
+- Hot Gas Layer (HGL) Temperature and Height: Green

-• Ceiling Jet Temperature: Green
+- Ceiling Jet Temperature: Green

-• Plume Temperature: Green
+- Plume Temperature: Green

-• Flame Height: Green
+- Flame Height: Green

-• Oxygen: Yellow
+- Oxygen: Yellow

+- Smoke Concentration: Yellow

-Smoke Concentration: YellowCompartment Pressure: Green
+- Compartment Pressure: Green

-• Radiation Heat Flux, Total Heat Flux, and Target Temperature: Yellow
+- Radiation Heat Flux, Total Heat Flux, and Target Temperature: Yellow

-• Wall Heat Flux and Surface Temperature: Yellow
+- Wall Heat Flux and Surface Temperature: Yellow

-Five of the quantities were assigned a Green rating, indicating that the research team concluded that the physics of the model accurately represent the experimental conditions, and the calculated relative differences (comparing the model output and experimental results) are consistent with the combined experimental and input uncertainty.
+Five of the quantities were assigned a green rating indicating that the research team concluded the physics of the model accurately represent the experimental conditions and the calculated relative differences comparing the model and the experimental are consistent with the combined experimental and input uncertainty.
 A few notes on the comparisons are appropriate:

-- The MAGIC predictions of HGL temperature and height are, with a few exceptions, within or close to experimental uncertainty. - MAGIC's predictions for ceiling jet and plume temperatures are comparable to experimental uncertainty.
-In the case of the ceiling jet, results suggest a greater scatter for relative difference in BE #3 closed-door tests than for BE #3 open-door tests.
+- The MAGIC predictions of the HGL temperature and height are, with a few exceptions, within or close to experimental uncertainty. - MAGIC predictions for ceiling jet and plume temperatures are comparable to experimental uncertainty.
+In the case of the ceiling jet, results suggest a higher scatter among relative difference in BE #3 closed-door tests than in BE #3 opened-door tests.
 At this point, no specific explanation for this behavior is available.
 In the case of plume temperature, all relative differences were within experimental uncertainty. - MAGIC predicts the flame height consistent with visual observations of flame height for the experiments.
-This is not surprising, given that MAGIC simply uses a well-characterized experimental correlation to calculate flame height. - Compartment pressure: MAGIC predicted compartment pressure to within experimental uncertainty.
+This is not surprising since MAGIC simply uses a well-characterized experimental correlation to calculate flame height. - Compartment pressure: MAGIC predicted compartment pressure to within experimental uncertainty.

-Four of the quantities were assigned a Yellow rating, indicating that users should exercise caution when using the model to evaluate the given quantity.
+Four of the quantities were assigned a yellow rating indicating the user should exercise caution when using the model to evaluate that quantity.
 This typically indicates limitations in the use of the model.
 A few notes on the comparisons are appropriate:

-- MAGIC generally over-predicts smoke concentration.
-Predicted concentrations for open-door tests are within experimental uncertainties, but those for closed-door tests are far higher. - MAGIC predicts most cable surface temperatures within or above experimental uncertainties.
-Very few under-predictions were observed.
+• Predictions of smoke concentration by MAGIC are typically over-predicted.
+Predicted concentrations for open-door tests are within experimental uncertainties, but those for closed-door tests are far higher.

+- Most cable surface temperatures are predicted within or above experimental uncertainties.
+Very few under predictions were observed.
 However, this is not the case for total and radiant heat fluxes.
-Relative differences are both under- and over-predicted.
-Total heat flux to targets is typically predicted to within about 30%, and often under-predicted.
-Care should be taken in predicting localized conditions (such as target temperature and heat flux) because of inherent limitations in all zone fire models.
+Relative differences are both under and over predicted.
+Total heat flux to targets is typically predicted to within about 30 %, and often under-predicted.
+Care should be taken in the prediction of localized conditions such as target temperature and heat flux due to inherent limitations in all zone fire models. - Oxygen concentrations were consistently under predicted at about 30% for opened door tests in BE#3.
+However, these under predictions resulted from oxygen concentration comparisons above 15%, which are above concentrations suggesting fire extinction.
+In the case of close door tests, MAGIC results are comparable to experimental uncertainty. - Predictions of compartment surface temperature and heat flux are for the most part over predicted for walls.
+Consistent under predictions are observed for the ceiling temperature and heat flux.
+Finally, the floor surface presents both over and under predictions.

-- Oxygen concentrations were consistently under-predicted at about 30% for open door tests in BE #3.
-However, these under-predictions resulted from oxygen concentration comparisons above 15%, which are above concentrations suggesting fire extinction.
-In the case of closed-door tests, MAGIC's results are comparable to experimental uncertainty. - MAGIC generally over-predicted the compartment surface temperature and heat flux for walls, but consistently under-predicted the surface temperature and heat flux for ceilings.
-Finally, the floor surface presents both over and under-predictions. - Differences between the model outputs and experimental results were evident in these studies.
-Some of the differences can be explained by limitations of the model and/or the experiments.
-Like all predictive models, the best predictions come with a clear understanding of the limitations of the model and the inputs provided for the calculations.
+Differences between the model and the experiments were evident in these studies.
+Some of the differences can be explained by limitations of the model as well as of the experiments.
+Like all predictive models, the best predictions come with a clear understanding of the limitations of the model and of the inputs provided to do the calculations.